karfrank/elkctl/README.md

 Replace `myhost` with a host that sends its logs to your Elasticsearch and you should see logs.

 ## Ad-hoc commands and filters
 `elkctl` can run ad-hoc commands or predefined filters.
-Ad-hoc commands useful for simple queries, but less powerful and convenient then filters.
+Ad-hoc commands are useful for simple queries, but also less powerful and convenient than pre-defined filters.

 ### Ad-hoc commands